Analeptic: Respiratory distress management

-Theophylline is no longer used as a respiratory analeptic in newborn infants.
+Theophylline is no longer used as a respiratory stimulant in newborn infants.
 Theophylline has a very narrow therapeutic index, so its dosages must be supervised by direct measurement of serum theophylline levels to avoid toxicity.

 Mechanism of action

 Analeptics are a diverse group of medications that work through a variety of chemical pathways; analeptic medications work through four main mechanisms to stimulate respiration.
 Analeptics can act as potassium channel blockers, ampakines, serotonin receptor agonists, and adenosine antagonists.

 Two common potassium channel blockers are doxapram and GAL-021.
 Both act on potassium channels in carotid bodies.
 These cells are responsible for sensing low concentrations of oxygen and transmitting information to the CNS, ultimately leading to an increase in respiration.
 Blocking the potassium channels on the membranes of these cells effectively depolarizes the membrane potential, which in turn leads to opening of voltage-gated calcium channels and neurotransmitter release.
 This begins the process of relaying the signal to the CNS.
 Doxapram blocks leaky potassium channels in the tandom pore domain family of potassium channels, while GAL-021 blocks BK channels, or big potassium channels, which are activated by a change in membrane electron potential or by an increase in internal calcium.